Sienci-Labs/Resources/mill-one/the-basics/mo-cutting-tools.md

   <li>60° or 90° v-bit (great for cutting hardwood signs)</li>
 </ul>

-<strong>Specialty bits</strong>
+<b>Specialty bits</b>
 <ul>
   <li>Large planar bit for surfacing material blanks</li>
 </ul>

-<strong>Note:</strong> if you find any cutting tools being sold for dirt cheap, steer clear!
+<b>Note:</b> if you find any cutting tools being sold for dirt cheap, steer clear!
 When it comes to cheap bits you’ll find that the money you save ends up costing you in headaches from broken tools.
 If it’s your first time using a CNC router, expect to make mistakes while getting used to the Mill One.
 You'll probably break/damage bits during the learning process, so consider holding off on buying the expensive ones until you're more comfortable with your machine.

 This goes the other way too.
 If you find yourself looking at a price tag that's half the cost of your machine then maybe you should consider upgrading to a new machine.
 The Mill One was built to be a simple learning platform, not the be-all and end-all of CNC machines :)